The Artistic Legacy Of Gieve Patel: A Journey Through His Life, Poems, And Paintings

 Patel showed his sculptures in 2010 based on two themes: the legend of Ekalavya in the Mahabharata and the Greek myth of Daphne, a beautiful maiden who turned into a tree to escape the advances of Apollo.
 Patel’s sculptures show Daphne’s body half-transformed.

 He certainly gained the stature of being a painter, having exhibited his paintings at numerous locations.
 His work, much like poetry, challenged the human body and city space against socio-political realities.
-It is an unsettlingly surreal atmosphere that permeates his work at times, imposing upon the viewer the notion that art cannot be savored; it is a provocation.
+At times, his work creates an unsettlingly surreal atmosphere, urging the viewer to believe that art cannot be savored but must be confronted as a provocation.

 Read More About